 Triumph Tiger 850 Sport

-Seeing as 2020 hasn’t gone exactly the way anyone planned, it seems Triumph are trying to claw it back and turn it around at the last minute with their latest release the Tiger 850 Sport.
+Seeing as 2020 or 2021 hasn’t gone exactly the way anyone planned, it seems Triumph are trying to claw it back and turn it around at the last minute with their latest release the Tiger 850 Sport.

 Part of the best-loved motorcycle’s bloodline, enhanced ergonomics and an 85 PS engine power the Tiger 850 Sport and achieve a more off-road focused set up.
 The bold and classic design – sleek finishing, silver mechanics and red highlights– achieve a strong and contemporary look which will always be in season.